sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 or vertex model mode), as well as the classes that compute forces corresponding to specific energy functionals.

+Also contains the triangulating classes (DelaunayGPU and DelaunayCGAL) that form the core of the distinction between this and other MD packages

 ### updaters directory

 Contains the classes that implement various equations of motion that the simulation dynamics can